jameskress/Visualization_Vignettes/VisIt_Vignettes/README.md

 ### Creating a Python Trace for Batch Processing
-One of the most convenient tools available in the GUI is the ability to convert (or "trace") interactive actions in ParaView to Python code.
-Users that repeat a sequence of actions in ParaView to visualize their data may find the Trace tool useful.
-The Trace tool creates a Python script that reflects most actions taken in ParaView, which then can be used by either PvPython or PvBatch (ParaView's Python interfaces) to accomplish the same actions.
+One of the most convenient tools available in the GUI is the ability to convert (or "trace") interactive actions in VisIt to Python code.
+Users that repeat a sequence of actions in VisIt to visualize their data may find the Trace tool useful.
+The Trace tool creates a Python script that reflects most actions taken in VisIt, which then can be used in batch mode to accomplish the same actions on Ibex or Shaheen.

-To start tracing from the GUI, click on ``Tools/Start Trace``.
-An options window will pop up and prompt for specific Trace settings other than the default.
-Upon starting the trace, any time you modify properties, create filters, open files, and hit Apply, etc., your actions will be translated into Python syntax.
-Once you are finished tracing the actions you want to script, click ``Tools/Stop Trace``.
+To start tracing from the GUI, click on ``Controls/Command``.
+An options window will pop up, at the top there will be a ``record`` button.
+Hit ``Record`` to start the trace, any time you modify properties, create filters, open files, etc., your actions will be translated into Python syntax.
+Once you are finished tracing the actions you want to script, click ``Stop``.
 A Python script should then be displayed to you and can be saved.

-### Difference between ``pvbatch`` and ``pvpython``
-ParaView comes with two command line programs that execute Python scripts: ``pvpython`` and ``pvbatch``.
-They are similar to the ``python`` executable that comes with Python distributions in that they accept Python scripts either from the command line or from a file and they feed the scripts to the Python interpreter.

-The difference between ``pvpython`` and ``pvbatch`` is subtle and has to do with the way they establish the visualization service. ``pvpython`` is roughly equivalent to the paraview client GUI with the GUI replaced with the Python interpreter.
-It is a serial application that connects to a ParaView server (which can be either builtin or remote).

-``pvbatch`` is roughly equivalent to ``pvserver`` except that commands are taken from a Python script rather than from a socket connection to a ParaView client.
-It is a parallel application that can be launched with mpirun (assuming it was compiled with MPI), but it cannot connect to another server; it is its own server.

-In general, you should use ``pvpython`` if you will be using the interpreter interactively and ``pvbatch`` if you are running in parallel.

 ### For more information on VisIt
 [Documentation](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/index.html)

+## How to Run Examples in This Repo

+### ex*.py
+1. Log on to either Ibex or Shaheen
+2. Clone this repo in your scratch directory
+    1. Shaheen
+    2. Ibex
+3. From the scratch directory run the appropriate batch script for either Ibex or Shaheen:
+    1. Shaheen: ``sbatch ex*_shaheen_runScribt.sbat``, and replace ``*`` with the number of the test you want to run
+    2. Ibex: ``sbatch ex*_shaheen_runScribt.sbat``, and replace ``*`` with the number of the test you want to run
+4.

+### createVisItMovie.sh
+1. This script will in general work with any sequence of **png** files, but in this repo is only used for test ``ex02_visitAnimation.py``
+2. After ``ex02_visitAnimation.py`` is run, you will have a sequence of png files, simply run ``bash createVisItMovie.sh`` and a movie will be saved
+3. If desired you can change the framerate, encoding, etc. in the script to suit your needs